-\autoref{fig:analyzer_prompt} shows an example trajectory of the analyzer agent.
-Similar to all figures showing trajectories in the rest of this section, the grey box represents agent thinking or reasoning; the purple box represents tool invocation; and the yellow box represents environment feedback.
-As shown in the figure, the analyzer agent is given the bug report and asked to understand the bug mechanism, including the root cause, consequence, and required oracle to demonstrate the bug manifestation.
+\autoref{fig:analyzer_prompt} shows an example trajectory of the analyzer subagent.
+Similar to all figures showing trajectories in the rest of this section, the grey box represents thinking or reasoning; the purple box represents tool invocation; and the yellow box represents environment feedback.
+As shown in the figure, the analyzer is given the bug report and asked to understand the bug mechanism, including the root cause, consequence, and required oracle to demonstrate the bug manifestation.
 The analyzer then determines the validity of the bug report based on all the collected context information and its reasoning about the bug mechanism.
 The example in \autoref{fig:analyzer_prompt} is a false bug report for Wasmtime \cite{wasmtime2026} claiming a call to \code{ptr::copy\_nonoverlapping(src, dst, size)} with a \code{nullptr} and size being zero is undefined behavior (UB) in Rust.
-The analyzer agent first examined the codebase to confirm the presence of such a call with the claimed parameters.
+The analyzer first examined the codebase to confirm the presence of such a call with the claimed parameters.
 Then, while verifying the claimed UB consequence, the agent fetched two versions of Rust documentation using the web search tool.
-The analyzer agent noticed a discrepancy between two versions and realized that the semantics of the suspected function have changed.
+The analyzer noticed a discrepancy between two versions and realized that the semantics of the suspected function have changed.
 Finally, the analyzer confirmed the semantic change and correctly rejected this false report.
-This example shows that the analyzer agent is capable of conducting thorough analysis and fact-checking, significantly reducing the burden on the subsequent \poc generation, both by filtering out false reports and by potentially saving context-window space needed for such checking.
+This example shows the analyzer can conduct thorough analysis and fact-checking, significantly reducing the burden on subsequent \poc generation both by filtering out false reports and by saving context-window space.